sk-life/spring-music/github-remotes-sync.md

 ----

-**Will you be doing active development in both GitHub and your git server?**
+**Will you be doing active development in both GitHub and your git server repository?**

 In this case, if you have changes on GitHub, you cannot pull them in to your git server repository since it will only pull from the url annotated with (fetch).
 So, if the GitHub repository has commits that are not in your git server repo, your next push will get rejected since the commit history will not match.